DIGITbrain/digitbrain.github.io/docs/tables/index.md

-# DIGITbrain Metadata (Overview)
+# DIGITbrain Assets (Overview)

-Here you can find a **tabular overview** of the very latest metadata specification, picked direct from the Asset Metadata Registry!
+Here you can find a **tabular overview** of the very latest specification for each of the DIGITbrain assets, generated directly from the Asset Metadata Registry!

-For full detail, most users will prefer the [detailed view](/attributes)
+For full detail, most users will prefer the [detailed view](/attributes).

 - [Microservice](microservice)
 - [Algorithm](algorithm)